 In the sharing economy, resources are shared.
 If I’m not using some resource, someone can rent it.
 Examples: Airbnb, GetAround, Rent The Runway, and Lending Club.

-With the crowd-sourced economy, it’s quite similar to the sharing economy, but here we’re talking about the labor and not resources.
+The crowd-sourced economy, it’s quite similar to the sharing economy, but here we’re talking about labor and not resources.
 Examples: Uber, Upwork, Instacart, and TaskRabbit

 The sharing economy is commonly built on top of the concepts of the on-demand economy, but not vice-versa.

 Let’s look at a few on-demand delivery apps.

 Roadie is an unusual app, described as an On-the-way delivery network.

 Roadie matches folks with stuff to send with each driver already headed in that right direction.
 You can earn cash for each completed delivery with Roadie.